 Practical, hands-on garage experience is acquired in the automotive laboratories, including major service work on live vehicles and the operation of test instruments and other specialty diagnostic equipment.
 Students will apply the theory learned in the first-year automotive classes to become more proficient in the diagnosis of engines, electrical, suspension, steering, and brake systems.
 This practical experience incorporates strategy-based engine performance, emission failure diagnosis, and engine rebuilding and machining.
-Prerequisites: AT134, AT150, and AT173.
+Prerequisites: A valid driver's license, AT134, AT150, and AT173.
 (Offered in the fall and summer)

-AT259 INTRODUCTION TO AUTOMOTIVE SAFETY AND TECHNOLOGY 3 CREDITS
+AT259 INTRODUCTION TO AUTOMOTIVE SAFETY AND TECHNOLOGY